not knowing is the most intimate

 Saturday, May 10:

-630PM: Performance by Sasha-Singer Wilson, What Will I Tell Her?
-8PM: Sound Bath with Trish Lanns, Embracing Waves of Grief: A Sound Healing Meditation. **Limited Spots ~ REGISTER HERE
+620PM: Performance by Sasha-Singer Wilson, What Will I Tell Her?
+8PM: Sound Bath with Trish Lanns, Embracing Waves of Grief: A Sound Healing Meditation. **(The sound bath is now full — to be placed on the waitlist, please email shalonwh@gmail.com).

 Saturday, May 17:

-Performances by Claudia Edwards and Amy Hull.
+Durational performance by Claudia Edwards.
 Details coming soon.

 Sunday, May 18: